TimeWarpEngineering/timewarp-state/README.md

 Please feel free to make suggestions and help out with the DocFx documentation.
 Refer to [Markdown](http://daringfireball.net/projects/markdown/) for how to write markdown files.

+## Contact Me.

+Sometimes the github notifications get lost in the shuffle.
+If you file an Issue and don't hear from me in 24-48 hrs feel free to ping me on twitter(StevenTCramer) or Discord (StevenTCramer#9010).